 Toronto helped nurture the Creative Cities Network in Canada in 2002 and has been an active participant in the World Cities Cultural Forum since 2015.
 Toronto now seeks to expand its international connections as a UNESCO Creative City of Media Arts.

 As a Creative City of Media Arts, Toronto envisages:

 - partnering with the Toronto Music Advisory Committee to promote music in media arts and develop opportunities for artists and audiences;

 - pursuing the development of a physical hub for Toronto's film festivals to share information, volunteer networks and coordinate festival schedules where possible;

-- increasing awareness by partnering with University of Toronto's McLuhan Centre for Culture and Technology to support and promote events and other programming; and
+- increasing awareness by partnering with University of Toronto to support and promote events and other programming; and

 - planning and producing a one-day conference for the media arts community to support sector development.

 The Canadian Commission for UNESCO

 The UNESCO Creative Cities Network (UCCN) was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.

 Over the 2000s, Toronto initiated and instituted a process of cultivating itself as a creative city.
 The bit to join UNESCO's Creative Cities Network reflects Toronto's global leadership in advancing the concept of creative cities.